Gemma Ramsay: Storylines

-After the death of her mother, her father struggles to cope and Gemma is sent to stay with relatives in Brisbane, before moving in with her aunt Madge and her husband Harold Bishop (Ian Smith) in Erinsborough.
+After the death of her mother, her father struggles to cope and Gemma is sent to stay with relatives in Brisbane, before moving in with her aunt Madge and her husband Harold in Erinsborough.
 On her arrival, Gemma is reluctant to commit to a relationship as she has recently broken up with Aidan.
 She briefly dates Ryan McLachlan before getting together with Matt Robinson.
 Gemma and Matt are involved in an accident when he takes her for a ride on his new motorbike.
 They are rushed to hospital and Gemma nearly loses a leg due to the severity of the injury.
 Gemma forgives Matt, but they break up after Aidan visits, sparking Matt's jealousy.
 Gemma then has a brief romance with Glen Donnelly, before she falls for student doctor Adam Willis.

 After successfully passing her Higher School Certificate, Gemma trains to become a vet and nearly loses her job after protesting against the use of animals in a circus.
 She then gets a job at a wildlife park, but her confidence is shaken when she is bitten by a monkey.
 Shortly after, Gemma is offered a job at an animal sanctuary in Newcastle.
 After saying goodbye to Madge, Harold and Adam, Gemma leaves Ramsay Street.
 Adam follows her to Newcastle a month later, and they become engaged.
 They later marry and move to Darwin, near Adam's family.